 On June 27, 2017, the City Council approved an ordinance amending Title 20 of the San José Municipal Code (the Zoning Code) to revise land use provisions for incidental shelter of homeless people in places of assembly.
 The Temporary and Incidental Shelter Program created additional shelter opportunities as a response to the declared shelter crisis.
-The new ordinance allows year-round incidental shelter as a permitted incidental use to legally established religious or non-religious assembly use, if the use complies with applicable provisions in Title 20 including standards for performance and a registration process and to allow an assembly use that is a legal use to provide temporary shelter to homeless people as an incidental use to an existing primary Assembly Use, provided that the incidental use occupies less than fifty (50%) percent of the usable square footage of the Assembly building(s), and the shelter is provided inside existing building(s) that are constructed and operating in compliance with the San José Municipal Code.
+The new ordinance allows year-round incidental shelter as a permitted incidental use to legally established religious or non-religious assembly use, if the use complies with applicable provisions in Title 20 including standards for performance and a registration process and to allow an assembly use that is a legal use to provide temporary shelter to homeless persons subject to certain limitations.
+"Incidental Shelter" means the providing of shelter of homeless people as an incidental use to an existing primary Assembly Use, provided that the incidental use occupies less than fifty (50%) percent of the usable square footage of the Assembly building(s), and the shelter is provided inside existing building(s) that are constructed and operating in compliance with the San José Municipal Code.
 Incidental Shelter is not an Emergency Residential Shelter.
 In FY 17/18, the City worked with twelve faith-based institutions to provide technical assistance to develop safe and effective shelter management plans and training for volunteers providing services and site inspections.